 The Convention text and the MHLC consultation report present overarching guidelines for data collection, verification and timely exchange and reporting.
 In addition, clear reference is made to associated standards and obligations presented in Annex I of the UNFSA.
 In support of this guiding instrument and others, the FAO co-operates with RFMOs, particularly through the CWP, to standardise reporting forms, procedures, definitions, classifications, and other related documentation.

 The following measures are recommended as targets for development of standards during the transition phase and during the fully functioning phase:

 - Agreement on Commission participation in international initiatives promoting the implementation of data standards, particularly those of the FAO's CWP and FIGIS programmes - 2.
-Consideration of the CWP definition regarding reporting obligations - 3.
-Agreement on scale and resolution of data collection and reporting requirements - 4.
+Consideration of the CWP definition regarding vessel flag, nationality of catch and associated reporting obligations - 3.
+Agreement on scale and resolution for data collection and data reporting - 4.
 Agreement on schedules for data reporting - 5.
-Identification of appropriate member State data correspondents - 6.
-Establishment of a formal entity charged with the role of regular review of adopted standards - 7.
-Consideration of the particular situations of developing countries and their capacity to implement standards designed in the context of more developed fisheries databases can easily be configured to accept temporary codes for later replacement with standard codes.
+Identification of appropriate member State data correspondents

+- 6. Establishment of a mechanism for regular review of adopted standards - 7.
+Consideration of the particular situations of developing countries and their capacity to implement standards designed in the context of more developed fisheries